d1s0rder/Automatic-ICD-9-Encoding-with-BERT/README.md

 The project is done by Junge Zhang and Xiaoyi Zhang

-The original data is form MIMIC-III Clinical Database, and has been preprocessed by Xiaoyi Zhang from another project.
+The original data is from MIMIC-III Clinical Database, and has been preprocessed by Xiaoyi Zhang from another project.

 The project target is to use BERT/RoBERTa to automatically encode ICD-9 codes for patients(multi-label for each patient) with long sequence of discharge summary.